Testimony before the

 Since I last testified before this body one year ago, the Department has made significant and impactful changes.
 We modernized our bail process by implementing online bail and are working directly with public defenders to improve the bail process.
 The Department now has bail facilitators and bail kiosks in courts in all five boroughs so that anyone eligible to pay their bail online can do so without having to enter the Department’s custody first.
 The Department is continuing to make progress in caring for special populations.
 This year, the Department opened a transgender housing unit at the Rose M. Singer Center to more appropriately meet the needs of our transgender population.
 In October, we moved our adolescents from Rikers Island to the Horizon Juvenile Center in the Bronx.
 Despite a tough first month, the Horizon Juvenile Center has made tremendous strides and I am proud of the dedication and efforts by my staff, in coordination with ACS, to apply new training techniques in challenging situations to create a culture of safety at that facility.

 We have continued our commitment to the reduction of the use of punitive segregation for adults ages 22 and older, focusing specifically on violent infractions and sentence durations that are directly proportional to the specific act committed.
 Since 2015, the Department’s use of punitive segregation has declined by 77%, with punitive segregation only used as a last resort.
-At the same time, the Department has worked collaboratively with the Board of Correction to develop and refine alternative housing options in order to safely house a limited number of violent young adults in both a structured and secure setting that manages their contact with other inmates and staff, but also provides for the delivery of enhanced programming that focuses on facilitating rehabilitation, addressing the core causes of violence, and minimizing idleness.
+At the same time, the Department has worked collaboratively with the Board of Correction to develop and refine alternative housing options in order to safely house a limited number of violent young adults in both a structured and secure setting that manages their contact with other persons in custody and staff, but also provides for the delivery of enhanced programming that focuses on facilitating rehabilitation, addressing the core causes of violence, and minimizing idleness.
 Eliminating the use of punitive segregation for young adults ages 18-21 was a dramatic change in policy and did not happen overnight.
 It has taken a lot of training and readjusting for staff to reach a level of confidence and comfort that this can work.
 Over the past year, through consistent hard work, adherence to program fidelity, and the establishment of an operational structure that is embedded within the agency and that has the full support of staff, the Department has seen significant progress in our limited use of these alternative housing options.

 The Department is committed to lasting culture change and shares the City’s goal of smaller, safer, and fairer justice system.
 For the Department, closing Rikers is an opportunity to build new, modern jails, which we need.
 DOC’s facilities are old and outdated.
 They have antiquated designs that do not align with modern correctional best practices and require ongoing and significant capital investment in order to maintain them in a state of good repair.
 Modern jails are designed to improve safety but also fundamentally integrate services and programs to give staff and people in our custody the best opportunities to succeed.
 The Department is proud to partner with city agencies, criminal justice policy experts, and passionate community voices to profoundly reshape and reimagine correctional services in New York City.
 In the past year, Department staff have attended hearings and community meetings to answer New Yorkers’ questions about the borough-based jail plan and listened to their concerns surrounding jail facilities in their communities.
 The Department is committed to being a good neighbor and I am proud that these conversations have led to some positive immediate changes, including a community beautification effort outside of the Manhattan Detention Center.